SumoLogic/sumologic-kubernetes-collection/deploy/docs/Troubleshoot_Collection.md

 ### Check Prometheus Remote Storage

-We rely on the Prometheus [Remote Storage](https://prometheus.io/docs/prometheus/latest/storage/) integration to send metrics from Prometheus to the FluentD collection pipeline.
+We rely on the Prometheus [Remote Storage](https://prometheus.io/docs/prometheus/latest/storage/) integration to send metrics from Prometheus to the Fluentd collection pipeline.

 You can follow [Deploy Fluentd](#prometheus-logs) to verify there are no errors during remote write.

 You can also check `prometheus_remote_storage_.*` metrics to look for success/failure attempts.

-### Check FluentBit and FluentD output metrics
+### Check FluentBit and Fluentd output metrics

-By default, we collect input/output plugin metrics for FluentBit, and output metrics for FluentD that you can use to verify collection:
+By default, we collect input/output plugin metrics for FluentBit, and output metrics for Fluentd that you can use to verify collection:

 Relevant FluentBit metrics include: